Best Financing and Loans Options for Law Firms

 Here’s more info from our experts to help your small business thrive.

 Accounts Receivable Financing

 If your law firm is a business-to-business practice (i.e., business law), accounts receivable financing might be for you.
 Because you bill clients, you have invoices.
 And unless 100% of your clients remit timely payments, you have access to unpaid invoices.
-Leverage your unpaid invoices with accounts receivable financing.
+Rather than struggle to get through a cash flow gap or pursue a lawsuit against an indebted client, you can leverage your unpaid invoices with accounts receivable financing.
 Consider this option if you’re looking for quick access to funding.
 In some cases, same-day funding is even available.

 With this type of funding, lenders advance you a percentage of the value of an invoice, often 70%-80%, holding back the remaining percentage until the invoice is paid in full.
 In these cases, the invoice serves as collateral for your advance.
 You pay a weekly fee until your customer satisfies the invoice balance.

 Need to upgrade your computers, printers or copier machines?
 Whether you’re looking to lease or purchase new office technology, equipment financing can offer a solution for your needs.
 With equipment financing, the machines you obtain serve as collateral for your funding.
 Repayment terms often range 1-5 years, and generally don’t exceed the useful life of the equipment.